thangnguyen0103/MVVM/README.md

 It is MVVM Architecture without [LiveData].

-The app show list public repositories for the specified user.
+The app shows list public repositories for the specified user.
 You can enter the user name in the SearchBar at the top of screen.
 The default user name is "Google"

 ## Testing Purpose (Use it when got Limit exception)